How to Use the Buyer’s Journey to Close More Deals Faster

 The buyer’s journey consists of three primary stages:

-- Consideration Stage: The buyer conducts research to identify potential solutions.
+- Consideration Stage: They research potential solutions.

 Why the Buyer’s Journey Matters for Closing Deals